Path Integral Solution for Dissipative Generative Dynamics: Koopman Operator Framework

-Consider autoregressive language generation as discrete-time evolution $\psi_t \in \mathbb{C}^d$ where $\psi_t$ represents the hidden state at token position $t$ and $d$ is the embedding dimension.
-This defines a quantum-linguistic mapping establishing $(1+1)$-dimensional quantum field structure:
+Consider autoregressive generation as discrete-time evolution $\psi_t \in \mathbb{C}^d$ where $d$ is the embedding dimension.
+This defines (1+1)-dimensional quantum field structure: token vocabulary as spatial coordinate, sequence position $t$ as temporal evolution.
+The Koopman formalism~\cite{Koopman1931,Mezic2005} linearizes dynamics $\psi_{t+1} = F(\psi_t)$ through operator $\mathcal{K}$ acting on observables.